 - automatic end of roast evacuation of roasted coffee into the cooling tray

-Below is a screen shot of the chinook reactive roast management software which is standard on all chinook configurations
+Below is a screen shot of the chinook reactive roast management software

 Partial screenshot of the chinook reactive roast management control system